Korean Airlines Removes 16-Year-Old From Plane, Leaves Him Stranded In Seoul Without His Family

 Korean Airlines removed a 16-year-old boy from an international flight, leaving the Atlanta teen temporarily stranded in Seoul with his younger brother, Yahoo Lifestyle is reporting.
 It’s the second reported incident in a matter of days in which a teenager was left stranded in a strange city by an airline.

 The two unidentified teens, ages 16 and 15, were traveling alone from Atlanta to Manila to visit their father, who was there on a work assignment.
-Mom Prajakta Patel says the lads’ itenerary had them flying on Delta to Seoul, and then on Korean Airlines from Seoul to Manila.
+Mom Prajakta Patel says the lads’ itinerary had them flying on Delta to Seoul, and then on Korean Airlines from Seoul to Manila.

 Prajatka says that the boys are experienced travelers who know how to fly safely in spite of the 16-year-old’s severe peanut allergy.
 They wipe down the seats for peanut dust.
 They always carry emergency EpiPens with them.
 They bring masks.